 Herbal medicine, or Herbalism is the use of plants to support healing.
 It is a holistic approach and practice viewing symptoms and experiences as interconnected, and the human body as resilient and intelligent with an underlying ability to heal.
 Herbalism is rooted in a connection with nature, recognizing that humans are a part of (and a reflection of) nature rather than separate from it.

-We require plants to be healthy and resilient beings and adapt to challenges we face in this world: both on the level of physiology responding to plant chemicals, and on the level of nervous system co-regulation that occurs when experiencing a connected relationship with the natural world.
+We need plants to be healthy and resilient beings and adapt to challenges we face in this world: both on the level of physiology responding to plant chemicals, and on the level of nervous system co-regulation that occurs when experiencing a connected relationship with the natural world.
 Herbalism can be an invitation for transformation and reconnection with the cycles of the Earth, bringing together parts of our ancestral wisdom lost or forgotten.

 Herbal medicine can be supportive for any person, either with chronic or acute illnesses or anyone looking to live a more vibrant and balanced life.
 From colds and flus, injuries and wound healing, to long-term stress, sleep or mood imbalances, hormone or endocrine imbalances, diabetes, cancer and auto-immune diseases – herbs are for anyone looking to improve their resilience and well-being.
 Carefully chosen herbs or herbal formulas can encourage balance in a person’s body, mind and spirit.
 An energetic constitutional-based approach allows healing to occur on a deep level, finding the root of the imbalance over time rather than only managing symptoms.

 Humans and plants have co-evolved for tens of thousands of years; plant medicine is the oldest form of healing known and recorded.
 Herbalism is as diverse as those who practice it; there are infinite ways that herbalism can be described and practiced.